 Professional software developers have been singing BBEdit’s praises for years, but you don’t need to spend a bundle to get on board.
-While TextWrangler is still available in the Mac App Store, it’s no longer supported by BareBones.
+While TextWrangler is still available in the Mac App Store, it’s no longer supported by BareBones and it won't work on version of the macOS after 10.12.6.
 But you can get all of the features and more in the free version of BBEdit.
 Even without spending anything, BBEdit is a full-featured editor in its own right, sporting powerful features such as multiple clipboards, automatic backups, live search and syntax-highlighting support for more than 20 programming languages.
 But you don’t have to be a Swift coder to appreciate it—anyone who writes and edits large chunks of text on their Mac should grab a copy.

 Apple’s productivity suite has been a benefit to new Mac buyers for years, but now everyone can get them.
 Previously available for $20 apiece, Apple quietly made them all free earlier this year, and you won’t find a better set of tools without opening your wallet.
 With professional features, powerful collaboration, and tremendous cross-platform versatility, Apple’s office suite of Pages, Numbers, and Keynote can stand shoulder-to-shoulder with apps sporting much higher price tags.
 Things like Touch ID protection and real-time tracking belie its free status, and of course, there are iOS companion apps that are also free so you can work wherever you are.
 And don’t worry if you have a mountain of Word, Excel, or PowerPoint files—it’ll work with those, too.